desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/tiles/index.rst

     Similar to ``1x_depth``, but selected to achieve a combined depth of 4x the main survey depth.

+``lowspeed``
+    Coadds of deep tiles using only exposures taken under poor observing conditions, for systematics checks vs. coadds using data taken under normal/good conditions.
+    "lowspeed" refers to the rate at which S/N is accumulated.

+Other custom ``GROUPTYPE`` may appear in future produtions, and not every production will include every ``GROUPTYPE``.

 The ``GROUPID`` depends on the ``GROUPTYPE``:

 =========== =======